-The Notes (or beneficial interests therein) generally may be offered or sold within the United States or to, or for the account or benefit of, U.S. persons only if such U.S. persons are either QIBs or Institutional Accredited Investors, in either case in registered form and in transactions exempt from registration under the Securities Act in reliance upon Rule 144A, Section 4(a)(2) of the Securities Act or any other applicable exemption.
-Each investor in Notes that is a U.S. person or is in the United States is hereby notified that the offer and sale of any Notes (or beneficial interests therein) to it might be being made in reliance upon the exemption from the registration requirements of Section 5 of the Securities Act provided by Rule 144A, Section 4(a)(2) of the Securities Act or (in certain limited circumstances) Regulation S.
+The Notes (or beneficial interests therein) generally may be offered or sold within the United States or to, or for the account or benefit of, U.S. persons only if such U.S. persons are either QIBs or Institutional Accredited Investors, in either case in registered form and in transactions exempt from, or not subject to, registration under the Securities Act in reliance upon Rule 144A, Section 4(a)(2) of the Securities Act or any other applicable exemption.
+Each investor in Notes that is a U.S. person or is in the United States is hereby notified that the offer and sale of any Notes (or beneficial interests therein) to it might be being made in reliance upon the exemption from the registration requirements of Section 5 of the Securities Act or (in certain limited circumstances) Regulation S.

-Purchasers of Definitive IAI Registered Notes will be required to execute and deliver an IAI Investment Letter.
-Each investor in an IAI Registered Note, a Rule 144A Global Note or any Notes issued in registered form in exchange or substitution therefor (together "Legended Notes") will be deemed, by its acceptance or purchase of any such Legended Notes (or beneficial interests therein), to have made certain representations and agreements as set out in "Transfer and Selling Restrictions."
+Purchasers of IAI Notes (or beneficial interests therein) will be required to execute and deliver an IAI Investment Letter.
+Each investor in an IAI Note, a Rule 144A Global Note or any Notes issued in registered form in exchange or substitution therefor (together "Legended Notes") will be deemed, by its acceptance or purchase of any such Legended Notes (or beneficial interests therein), to have made certain representations and agreements as set out in "Transfer and Selling Restrictions."
 Unless otherwise stated, terms used in this paragraph have the meanings given to them in "Form of the Notes."

-Potential investors that are U.S. persons should note that the Issue Date for a Tranche of Notes may be more than two business days (this settlement cycle being referred to as "T+2") following the trade date of such Notes.
-Under Rule 15c6-l of the Exchange Act, trades in the secondary market generally are required to settle in two business days unless otherwise expressly agreed to by the parties at the time of the transaction.
-Accordingly, investors who wish to trade interests in Notes on the trade date relating to such Notes or the next business day will likely be required, by virtue of the fact that the Notes initially will likely settle on a settlement cycle longer than T+2, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Potential investors that are U.S. persons should note that the Issue Date for a Tranche of Notes may be more than two relevant business days (this settlement cycle being referred to as "T+2") following the trade date of such Notes.
+Under Rule 15c6-1 of the Exchange Act, a trade in the United States in the secondary market generally is required to settle in two business days unless otherwise expressly agreed to by the parties at the time of the transaction.

+Potential investors should also note that, under the Central Securities Depositaries Regulation of the European Union (the "EU"), a trade in the secondary markets within the EU generally is required to settle in two London business days unless the parties to such trade expressly agree otherwise.
+Accordingly, investors who wish to trade interests in Notes in the United States or the EU on the trade date relating to such Notes or the next business day will likely be required, by virtue of the fact that the Notes initially will likely settle on a settlement cycle longer than T+2, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.